-

 The lithium storage mechanism in silicon involves alloying/dealloying, distinct from the intercalation mechanism in graphite.
 This process induces massive volume changes; silicon particles can expand by up to 300% when forming the Li15Si4 phase[1].
 Silicon oxide (SiOₓ) anodes exhibit lower expansion, around 120%, due to the presence of oxygen, yet this remains far greater than the 10-12% expansion typical of graphite.
 This severe swelling leads to particle pulverization, degrading electrical contact with conductive agents.
 Furthermore, it causes continuous cracking and reformation of the Solid Electrolyte Interphase (SEI), consuming active lithium and electrolyte, which accelerates capacity fade and battery aging.

-2.1 Nanoscale Engineering and Carbon Coating
+2.1 Particle Size Reduction and Carbon Coating

-2.2 Porous Structure Design
+2.2 Porous Structure Design for Volume Accommodation

 Creating porous structures accommodates volume expansion by providing internal void space, preventing macroscopic electrode deformation.
 Methods include fabricating hollow Si/C core-shell materials, yolk-shell Si/C composites, and silicon sponge architectures.
 To facilitate rapid evaluation, IEST offers the Silicon-based Anode In-situ Rapid Swelling Screening System (RSS1400).
 This system uses model coin cells for in-situ electrode-level expansion testing, streamlining the process, reducing costs, and cutting the evaluation cycle from weeks down to 1-2 days.
 Figure 1(a) shows the RSS1400, while Figure 1(b) compares expansion for three different Si/C structures.